diegochagas/github-users/README.md

 # Github Users

-Project build with React.js, Styled-components, Axios and Github API to show Github users and their repositories.
+Project build with React.js, Styled-components and Github API to show Github users and their repositories.

 ## To run locally